GoogleCloudPlatform/cluster-toolkit/cmd/README.md

-# HPC Toolkit Commands
+# Cluster Toolkit (formally HPC Toolkit) Commands

 ## gcluster

-`gcluster` is the tool used by Cloud HPC Toolkit to create deployments of HPC clusters, also referred to as the gHPC Engine.
+`gcluster` is the tool used by Cluster Toolkit to create deployments of HPC clusters, also referred to as the gHPC Engine.

 ### Usage - gcluster